nrobinson2000/blog/pages/product.md

 * 1x 9 Pin Header

-## Using IFTTT with SparkBot
+## Using IFTTT with my product
 IFTTT, (if this then that) is a website that allows web services to send data between each other in a user-friendly way.
-Below is a tutorial on how to setup IFTTT with SparkBot.
+Below is a tutorial on how to setup IFTTT on a Photon.

-#### **How to use webhooks with a SparkBot to communicate with IFTTT and control anything.**
+#### **How to use webhooks with a  to communicate with IFTTT and control anything:**
-*Note: You must have a Photon / SparkBot already set up and be logged into [Particle CLI](https://github.com/spark/particle-cli) on your machine.*
+*Note: You must have a Photon already set up and be logged into [Particle CLI](https://github.com/spark/particle-cli) on your machine.*

 * Step 1: Create an [IFTTT account](https://iftt.com)
 * Step 2: Create a recipe that uses the [Maker channel trigger](https://ifttt.com/channels/maker/triggers/1636368624-receive-a-web-request) or use the recipe below to control a Wemo switch.  *Name the event* ***wemo.***